← Dashboard ↑ Back to Top

 Once you turn 50, the IRS allows you to contribute EXTRA to retirement accounts:

-📖 Real Example: Lisa's Comeback
+📖 Example Scenario: Lisa's Comeback

 Lisa started teaching at 25 but didn't enroll in her 403(b) until age 42 (17 years lost).
 She kicked herself for waiting so long.